mkreitze/libFBCAGen/README.md

     score=0
 ```

+These data structures are used for most work with FBCAs and are contained within the file FBCAConsts.py and must be imported.
 Now that we have defined our data structures and global constants, we can start defining functions.

 # Functions